 Integration Is the Answer for Better Building Security

 Unfortunately, no compact, fast, easy-to-install, easy-to-use, affordable, 100% accurate access control systems exist.
-Nor is there a magic formula for access control or a shopping list from which a building manager can pick the perfect system.
+Nor is there a magic formula for access control or a shopping list from which a building manager can pick the perfect system during building security planning.

 True, technology has enabled us to encode more types of data, increasing the odds of defeating intruders.
 Biometric systems have become less intrusive and more affordable for use in lobby-level access control.
 There also has been developmental progress on systems to detect CBR agents.